projectara/greybus-spec/source/index.rst

 -----------------------------------

-The Greybus control set route operation is sent by the AP to the SVC to request it that the UniPro switch network be configured to allow traffic to flow between two interfaces.
+The Greybus control set route operation is sent by the AP to the SVC to request it that the |unipro| switch network be configured to allow traffic to flow between two interfaces.

 Greybus Control Set Route Request